 This is still the most popular social media platform in the UK.
 78% of UK internet users use Facebook, meaning that 40 million people can potentially see your paid advertising on the platform.
 Facebook Pages (which are different from standard Facebook Profiles intended for people) are used to represent businesses, brands, charities and causes, and it’s one of these that you need to create to promote your EKM online shop.
 When set up correctly, a Facebook Page allows users to follow you, leave reviews, purchase items from your online shop and much more.
 To set up a Facebook Page, this Guide will take you through the steps required.
 You will need to make a Facebook Profile first if you don’t have one already as this is used to create the Facebook Page, but when the Page has been created and published, the profile won’t be visible on it unless you wish it to be so.

 Pinterest - if you’ve never used it before - is an image-based site with a difference.
 Each image is called a ‘Pin’ and this often links to an external website, online shop or blog post.
 Pins can be pinned to a user’s personal ‘Boards’ for reference later.
-Famously used for wedding planning, house renovations, crafting and fashion inspiration, Pinterest is a fantastic place to duplicate your Categories into different Boards, with each individual Pin representing a different Product on you EKM online shop.
+Famously used for wedding planning, house renovations, crafting and fashion inspiration, Pinterest is a fantastic place to duplicate your Categories into different Boards, with each individual Pin representing a different Product on your EKM online shop.
 Click here to learn all about Pinterest, how to set up an account and what kind of content you should be publishing on there.

 Obviously, smaller businesses may not always suit having their own YouTube channel, but as the UK’s second most popular social media platform, it’s definitely worth considering.
 Flint revealed last year that 37.1 million UK adults use YouTube for a variety of different reasons.
 If you can use your own products in ‘how-to’ style videos, or your products are something where videos are a key feature - such as drones, Go Pros or similar - then it’s worth researching to see what kind of content you could create to share with your target customers.
 This Guide will take you through the process of creating your own YouTube account - but you don’t have to create anything right away.
 Research what your competitors are producing for YouTube and what kind of videos are popular before defining how this could be translated onto your own brand and product lines.

-There’s 27 million personal profiles from UK internet users on LinkedIn, which if you’ve not used it before, is a professional, corporate version of Facebook.
+There are 27 million personal profiles from UK internet users on LinkedIn, which if you’ve not used it before, is a professional, corporate version of Facebook.
 Like Facebook, you’ll need to create a personal profile first before you can create a LinkedIn Page to represent your company.
 Bear in mind though that personal profiles can only be associated with one LinkedIn Page at once, so unless your online shop is your full-time employment, skip this step for now and use your personal profile to promote your products and services.
 Online shops retailing industrial and B2B products - which wouldn’t be purchased by an ordinary consumer who is not within the relevant industry - may find that LinkedIn is better suited to your content, where businesses converse with each other comfortably.
 This Guide will take you through the steps required to open a LinkedIn account and what kind of content you should be publishing to that platform.

 Social media strategy